chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 --- back

-# Appendix I: Source Material
+# Source Material

 The on-the-wire protocol described here is intended to match existing de factor implementations of NFSACL.

-The source for the XDR specification provided in this document is the nfs_acl.x file as found in published versions of the OpenSolaris source code base [citation needed].
+The source for the XDR specification provided in this document is the nfs_acl.x file as found in published versions of the Illumos source code base {{Illumos}}, an open source descendant of Solaris.

 However, there are a few changes to the protocol as it was originally described in the OpenSolaris source code